dipaish/cloudServices/docs/byod/mac.md

 ## Congratulations!

-You have successfully installed and configured the essential tools.
-As you progress through your studies, you may need to install additional specialized applications for specific courses (databases, IDEs, cloud tools, etc.).
-Always check course requirements and follow your instructors' guidance for any additional software installations.
+You have successfully installed and configured the essential tools for your IT program.
+As you progress, you may need additional specialized applications for specific courses.

 ### Quick Reference - Installed Tools

-✅ Chocolatey package manager
+✅ Homebrew package manager
-✅ PowerShell Core
+✅ Xcode Command Line Tools
 ✅ Git version control
 ✅ Visual Studio Code with extensions
 ✅ Docker Desktop
-✅ Networking tools (PuTTY, WinSCP)
-✅ Productivity utilities
+✅ Rectangle window manager
 ✅ GitHub account with Student Developer Pack

 !!! success